nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ```

 Unlike `topics.json`, users should not be editing the `user.json` file as it is system generated.
+If the user edits this file and does not follow the correct format then the affected parts of the data will be lost but the
+program will continue to run.

 #### 2.4.4.
 Implementation of UserStorage